 3A.7 (MS SC Criterion 10) The manag ement system includes measures to pursue objectives for the affected ecosystem.
-11.9 90 Weightin ng Commentary Measures to avoid or minimise environmental impacts were considered to be most important within the performance indicat ors.
+11.9 90 Weightin ng Commentary Measures to avoid or minimise environmental impacts were considered to be most important within the performance indicators.
 3A.7.1 Are measures in place to address (avoid or minimise) significant environmental impacts?
 80.4 90 60 Significant environmental impacts are known and measures are being applied to reduce key impacts.
-Long-term effect indices of trawl impact on habitat in the GOA are low, particularly those on the habitat features most like to Pacific cod (infaunal and epifaunal prey).
+Long-term effect indices of trawl impact on habitat in the GOA are low, particularly those on the habitat features most lik to Pacific cod (infaunal and epifaunal prey).
 However, there are likely to be some effects of coral habitat destruction on Significant areas, closed to trawling, are being implemented which would mitigate such impacts.
 80 Environmental impacts are known.
 Measures are being applied to minimise all significant ones and there is evidence that the measures are working.
 The PSEIS has set management policies for incorporating ecosystem effects of fishing into the management system.
-The models in production and under development offer an opportunity to test the sensitivity of the ecosystem to various harves models suggest that productivity of Pacific cod has not declined as a consequence of fishing.
-Sections 404 and 406 of the M-S Act set requirements for essential fish habitat and incorporation of ecosystem principles t strategies s.
+The models in production and under development offer an opportunity to test the sensitivity of the ecosystem to various harve models suggest that productivity of Pacific cod has not declined as a consequence of fishing.
+Sections 404 and 406 of the M-S Act set requirements for essential fish habitat and incorporation of ecosystem principles st strategie es.
 These 100 Measures are in place to avoid all significant environmental impacts and are subject to monitoring and periodic review. respectively.
-NEPA requires thorough assessment of impacts on the environment of any change to regulation of federally matching.
-The management system has expended considerable effort in the past several years in developing a strategy to manage expended considerable effort in the past several years in developing a strategy to manage expended.
-The PSEIS and the EFH EIS have raised the standard for evaluating fishery management in the context of ecos include clear long-term objectives for managing ecosystem impacts of fishing.
-Furthermore, the development of the Ecos inclusion of a section on Pacific cod in the annual SAFE report and the SAFE report on ecosystem effects, generated a mucculture within the management system.
-NMFS recently developed a Fishery Interactions Team (FIT) to conduct research on the fishery interactions with ecosystem. ological ef system issu ystem chap ch more pro- cies. ffects of ues, and oter, the o-active recent study to determine if the trawl fishery causes Pacific cod depletion and possible impacts on Steller sea lions demon approach.
-The results lead to a conclusion that local depletion does not occur and that there are minimal impacts of Paci Steller sea lions.
+NEPA requires thorough assessment of impacts on the environment of any change to regulation of federally me The management system has expended considerable effort in the past several years in developing a strategy to manage expended include clear long-term objectives for managing ecosystem impacts of fishing.
+Furthermore, the development of the Ecos inclusion of a section on Pacific cod in the annual SAFE report and the SAFE report on ecosystem effects, generated a mu culture within the management system. anaged specological e system iss system cha effects of sues, and apter, the NMFS recently developed a Fishery Interactions Team (FIT) to conduct research on the fishery interactions with ecosystem recent study to determine if the trawl fishery causes Pacific cod depletion and possible impacts on Steller sea lions demon approach.
+The results lead to a conclusion that local depletion does not occur and that there are minimal impacts of Pac Steller sea lions.
 The management system has implemented a complex mosaic of seasonal and permanent area closures to lions, to protect sensitive habitat, to prevent trawl expansion to un-fished areas, and to reduce bycatch.
-The Ecosystem SAF impressive amount of information for ecosystem assessment (models and analyses), ecosystem status indicators (phy biological) and management indices (fishery related).
-Several models of ecosystem response to fishing (e.g., fishing impamass-balance food web models) provide useful indicators for assessing impacts.
+The Ecosystem SAI impressive amount of information for ecosystem assessment (models and analyses), ecosystem status indicators (phy biological) and management indices (fishery related).
+Several models of ecosystem response to fishing (e.g., fishing impacts-balance food web models) provide useful indicators for assessing impacts.
 The Council reviews at least 10 EAs/EIS's per year.
-Additional periodic reviews of environmental impacts are inclu Ecosystem Assessment report. fic cod fis protect Ste E also pre- sical, habi cts on hab hing on eller sea sents an tat, and itat and
+Additional periodic reviews of environmental impacts are included Ecosystem Assessment report. astrates a prific cod fi protect St FE also presical, hab shing on teller sea esents an itat, and bitat and